As an organisation we recognise the contribution of our people and the significant difference that all their roles make to our patients.

 - Learn about the organisation itself – what makes it different from others and whether those differences will have an impact on your work.

-- Think about what type of questions will be asked about yourself and write down some thoughts on how you might answer them.
+- Think about what type of questions will be asked about yourself and write down some thought on how you might answer them.

 - Prepare some questions to ask the panel.
 Be careful not to ask for information that has already been provided or discussed during the interview.

-- Study our Trust Values as you may have a ‘Values-based’ Interview (more information in the next section).
+- Study our Trust Values as you may have a ‘Values-based’ Interview.

 There are a couple of simple steps to take to create a good first impression: